X-DSI/CS50/Week 0/Scratch.md

 4. Initialize total_score = 0
 5. Set YAHTZEE_BONUS = 0
 6. Set Theme_value = 0
+7. BUTTON theme:
-7. IF Theme_value == 0:
+   1. IF Theme_value == 0:
       1. Change theme to Dark
-8. ELSE
+   2. ELSE
       1. Change theme to Light
+         1. Update Theme_value = 1
-9. FOR each of the 13 rounds:
+8. FOR each of the 13 rounds:
-10. Initialize roll_count = 0
+9. Initialize roll_count = 0
-11. WHILE roll_count < 3:
+10. WHILE roll_count < 3:
     1. If roll_count == 0:
        1. Roll all 5 dices
     2. ELSE: